 You should also consider using platform-specific tools to see which ones generate interest.
-Ways to do this include using LinkedIn or Twitter polls to survey your audience, stories or Twitter Moments to round up the highlights of an event you’ve attended, or creating a job listing on Facebook.
+Ways to do this include using LinkedIn or Twitter polls to survey your audience, stories or Twitter Moments to round up the highlights of an event you’ve attended, sharing Reels on Instagram, or creating a job listing on Facebook.

-Have you tried using live video on Facebook, Instagram, LinkedIn or Twitter?
+Have you tried using live video on Facebook, Instagram, LinkedIn, Twitter or TikTok?

 Live video is prioritised on Facebook and Instagram’s feeds resulting in it reaching a larger number of followers than many other forms of content – making it an ideal content format to use to help overcome the decline in organic reach on social media.
 Think about how your recruitment firm can use this effectively to generate engagement and leads.
 For example, you could host a live Q&A session with one of your consultants or broadcast a senior figure speaking at a conference.

 One of the most overlooked aspects of live video is that you can AND, in most cases, should repurpose the content.
 For example, you could upload the footage to YouTube complete with captions, produce a number of shorter clips for use across your social media channels or repurpose the topics discussed in the video as a blog post.

 As shorter form video platforms such as TikTok continue to grow, 'going live' on platforms where your following can grow rapidly is essential for your recruitment company to build rapport with your target audience.